 - Expert Sheet

-Ellis Krauss is professor emeritus of Japanese politics and policy-making at the School.
-He is a leading expert on Japanese politics and United States-Japan relations.
-His research interests surround Japan and the U.S. in Asia and Japanese foreign policy, reaching to domestic politics in Japan and the Japanese mass media.
+Ellis Krauss is a leading expert on Japanese politics and U.S.-Japan relations.
+His research interests include Japan and the U.S. in Asia, Japanese foreign policy, domestic politics in Japan and the Japanese mass media.

-In 2010, Cornell University Press published his coauthored book “The Rise and Fall of Japan's LDP: Political Party Organizations as Institutions,” preceded by “Beyond Bilateralism: U.S.-Japan Relations in the New Asia Pacific” (Stanford University Press, 2004) and “Broadcasting Politics in Japan: NHK and Television News” (Cornell University Press, 2000).
+Additional publications include “The Rise and Fall of Japan's LDP: Political Party Organizations as Institutions” (Cornell University Press, 2010) preceded by “Beyond Bilateralism: U.S.-Japan Relations in the New Asia Pacific” (Stanford University Press, 2004) and “Broadcasting Politics in Japan: NHK and Television News” (Cornell University Press, 2000).
 “Broadcasting Politics” was subsequently translated into Japanese and published as “NKH vs. Seiji” by Toyo Keizai Press.